JuliaWeb/HTTP.jl/docs/src/client.md

 ### `observelayers`

-If `true`, enables the `HTTP.observe_layer` to wrap each client-side "layer" to track the amount of time spent in each layer as a request is processed.
+If `true`, enables the `HTTP.observelayer` to wrap each client-side "layer" to track the amount of time spent in each layer as a request is processed.
 This can be useful for debugging performance issues.
 Note that when retries or redirects happen, the time spent in each layer is cumulative, as noted by the `[layer]_count`.
 The metrics are stored in the `Request.context` dictionary, and can be accessed like `HTTP.get(...).request.context`.

 ### `basicauth`